Garlic Shrimp Pasta – It's Not About Nutrition

 Step 1: Cook the Pasta

-Boil Water: Bring a large pot of salted water to a rolling boil.
-Generously salt the water for flavor.
+• Boil Water: Bring a large pot of salted water to a rolling boil (really salt it—think ocean water!).

 Step 2: Sauté the Aromatics

-Heat Oil and Butter: In a large skillet, heat 2 tablespoons of olive oil and 2 tablespoons of butter over medium heat until the butter melts and sizzles.
+• Heat Oil and Butter: In a big skillet, heat up 2 tablespoons of olive oil and 2 tablespoons of butter on medium heat.
+Wait until the butter is bubbly and happy-looking.

-Add Garlic and Red Pepper Flakes: Stir in 4 minced garlic cloves and 1/2 teaspoon of red pepper flakes.
-Sauté for about 1 minute, or until fragrant.
-Be careful not to burn the garlic.
+• Add Garlic and Red Pepper Flakes: Toss in four minced cloves of garlic and 1/2 teaspoon of red pepper flakes.
+Sauté for about a minute—just until everything’s fragrant.
+(If you’re tempted to walk away—don’t!
+Garlic goes from golden to burnt in a heartbeat.)

 Step 3: Cook the Shrimp